Which path is right for me?

 Get disability benefits

-If you’re under 65 and getting disability benefits from Social Security, you automatically get Medicare after getting disability benefits for 24 months or when you turn 65 – whichever comes first.
+If you’re under 65 and getting disability benefits from Social Security, you get Medicare automatically after getting disability benefits for 24 months or when you turn 65 – whichever comes first.
 We’ll mail you a welcome package with your Medicare card 3 months before your Medicare coverage starts.
 Keep that timing in mind.

 Follow Your Path